microsoft/muzic/musecoco/README.md

 ## II.
 Attribute-to-Music Generation

 ### 1. Data processing
 Switch to the `2-attribute2music_dataprepare` folder.
 Then, run the following command to obtain the packed data.
+Note that `path/to/the/folder/containing/midi/files` is the path where you store the MIDI files, and `path/to/save/the/dataset` is an arbitrary folder you designate to store the extracted data.

 ```bash
 python extract_data.py path/to/the/folder/containing/midi/files path/to/save/the/dataset